 Manufacturers will have a routine maintenance schedule for every vehicle they make based on a vehicle’s age and mileage.
-Some of the more major intervals recur every 30,000 miles.
-This 30,000 mile service addresses major maintenance and inspection items that are above and beyond simple fluid replacement.
-Generally, these items could include filter changes, major fluid changes and a comprehensive visual maintenance inspection, as well as other items.
+Some of the more significant intervals recur every 30,000 miles.
+This 30,000-mile service addresses vital maintenance and inspection items that are above and beyond simple fluid replacement.
+Generally, these items could include filter changes, other fluid changes, part replacement, and a visual inspection for problems.

 Do Service Intervals Change?

-Mechanics revert back to the 30,000 interval after they complete major maintenance, with some exceptions based on vehicle type.
-Your maintenance schedule can change because of high mileage, recalls and other repairs.
+Mechanics revert to the 30,000 interval length after they complete major maintenance, with some exceptions based on vehicle type.
+Your maintenance schedule can change because of high mileage, recalls, and other repairs.

-The 30,000 maintenance interval is not set in stone.
+However, the 30,000-mile maintenance interval is not set in stone.
 Your car manufacturer might suggest scheduled maintenance every 7,500 miles or even 20,000 miles.
-The 30,000 mile interval is the most common and important.
-It’s simple: To ensure vehicle performance and reliability, follow the schedule.
+The 30,000-mile interval is the most common.

 Routine Scheduled Maintenance